WestPeakResearch/WestPeakWebsite/src/content/Team/Tony-Liaw/index.md

 ---
 type: "team"
 name: "Tony Liaw"
-degree: "Bachelor of Commerce - Finance | Year 4"
+degree: "Bachelor of Commerce - Finance | Year 5"
 position: "Director"
 management: "True"
 research: ["MGPI_Tony_Liaw.pdf"]
 headshot: Tony_Liaw.jpg
 ---

-Tony is a fourth-year Commerce student majoring in Finance.
+Tony is a fifth-year Commerce student majoring in Finance.
 Through WestPeak, he has expanded his knowledge of the capital markets and connected with other hardworking, like-minded individuals.

 Tony has completed internships with BCI, OTPP, and Scotiabank.
 This summer, he will be interning at Evercore in New York, where he will apply what he learned at WestPeak.